-Pull the blade down until it loosens and comes away from the wiper arm.

-Press the new blade into place until you hear a click.

-- Check that the blade is firmly attached to the wiper arm. - Fold the arm back down against the windscreen. - Connect the wiper blade's hose to the hose connector.
+- 2 Pull the lower part of the blade away from the wiper arm until it loosens. - 3 Press the new blade into place until you hear a click. - 4 Check that the blade is firmly attached to the wiper arm. - 5 Fold the arm back down against the windscreen. - 6 Connect the wiper blade's hose to the hose connector.
 Lower the plastic cover back down.